Han Chinese: Language

 Han Chinese speak various forms of the Chinese language that are descended from a common early language; one of the names of the language groups is Hanyu (汉语 (漢語)), literally the "Han language".
 Similarly, Chinese characters, used to write the language, are called Hanzi (汉字 (漢字)) or "Han characters".

-In the late imperial period, more than two-thirds of the Han Chinese population used a variant of Mandarin Chinese as their native tongue.
-However, there was a larger variety of languages in certain areas of Southeast China, like Shanghai, Guangzhou and Guangxi.
+In the Qing era, more than two-thirds of the Han Chinese population used a variant of Mandarin Chinese as their native tongue.
+However, there was a larger variety of languages in certain areas of Southeast China, "in an arc extending roughly from Shanghai through Guangdong and into Guangxi."
 Since the Qin dynasty, which standardized the various forms of writing that existed in China, a standard literary Chinese had emerged with vocabulary and grammar that was significantly different from the various forms of spoken Chinese.
 A simplified and elaborated version of this written standard was used in business contracts, notes for Chinese opera, ritual texts for Chinese folk religion and other daily documents for educated people.

 During the early 20th century, written vernacular Chinese based on Mandarin dialects, which had been developing for several centuries, was standardized and adopted to replace literary Chinese.
 While written vernacular forms of other varieties of Chinese exist, such as written Cantonese, written Chinese based on Mandarin is widely understood by speakers of all varieties and has taken up the dominant position among written forms, formerly occupied by literary Chinese.
-Thus, although residents of different regions would not necessarily understand each other's speech, they generally share a common written language, Standard Written Chinese and Literary Chinese (these two writing styles can merge into a 半白半文 writing style).
+Thus, although residents of different regions would not necessarily understand each other's speech, they generally share a common written language, Standard Written Chinese and Literary Chinese.

-From the 1950s, Simplified Chinese characters were adopted in mainland China and later in Singapore and Malaysia, while Chinese communities in Hong Kong, Macau, Taiwan and overseas countries continue to use Traditional Chinese characters.
+From the 1950s, Simplified Chinese characters were adopted in China and later in Singapore and Malaysia, while Chinese communities in Hong Kong, Macau, Taiwan and overseas countries continue to use Traditional Chinese characters.
 Although significant differences exist between the two character sets, they are largely mutually intelligible.

 Names

-In China, the notion of hundred surnames (百家姓) is crucial identity point of Han people.
+Through China, the notion of hundred surnames (百家姓) is a crucial identity point of the Han people.